This is why Red Bull Rampage is the Super Bowl of mountain biking

 Can I watch Red Bull Rampage finals if I can't be in Utah for the event itself?

 Yes, finals are routinely shown live on Red Bull TV every time the event is on.
-For 2025, due to weather conditions, the Red Bull Rampage schedule has been updated as follows::
+For 2026, the Red Bull Rampage schedule is:

 Watch the 18 male mountain bike athletes showcase skill and creativity in this invitation-only freeride event.